-The Confluence Fellowship is a new artist support program organized by True/False Film Fest for Midwest based nonfiction filmmakers.
+The Confluence Fellowship is a biannual artist support program organized by True/False Film Fest for Midwest based nonfiction filmmakers.

 The program is a project-based fellowship for directors based in the Midwest who are in development on their first feature-length nonfiction film.
-Four directors will be selected to attend the 2023 True/False Film Fest, where they will take part in talks, workshops, and screenings with industry experts and international filmmakers.
-Participants will also receive support throughout the year following the festival including online monthly check-ins with the cohort and connections with other industry professionals.
+In 2023, four directors were selected to attend the 2023 True/False Film Fest, where they took part in talks, workshops, and screenings with industry experts and international filmmakers.
+Participants also received support throughout the year following the festival including online monthly check-ins with the cohort and connections with other industry professionals.
 The program is aimed at supporting filmmakers with both creative development and industry knowledge.

 The Confluence Fellowship aims to support emerging voices in nonfiction filmmaking in the Midwest by creating a nurturing space for projects to connect with the wider film community.

 - Directors based in the Midwest with a feature-length nonfiction project currently in development.
 Projects will be considered in any stage of development, but we encourage applicants to ensure their projects are well-researched and ideally come with a teaser or raw material.
 Applicants should not be completed with production.